thanos-io/thanos/docs/components/tools.md

     potentially a noop.

   tools bucket rewrite --id=ID [<flags>]
-    Rewrite chosen blocks in the bucket, while deleting or modifying seriesResulted block has modified stats in meta.json.
-Additionally compaction.sources are altered to not confuse readers of meta.json.Instead thanos.rewrite section is added with useful info like old sources and deletion requestsNOTE: It's recommended to turn off compactor while doing this operation.
-If the compactor is running and touching exactly same block thatis being rewritten, the resulted rewritten block might only cause overlap (mitigated by marking overlapping block manually for deletion)and the data you wanted to rewrite could already part of bigger block.
+    Rewrite chosen blocks in the bucket, while deleting or modifying series Resulted block has modified stats in meta.json.
+Additionally compaction.sources are altered to not confuse readers of meta.json.
+Instead thanos.rewrite section is added with useful info like old sources and deletion requests.
+NOTE: It's recommended to turn off compactor while doing this operation.
+If the compactor is running and touching exactly same block that is being rewritten, the resulted rewritten block might only cause overlap (mitigated by marking overlapping block manually for deletion) and the data you wanted to rewrite could already part of bigger block.

-    Use FILESYSTEM type of bucket to rewrite block on disk (suitable for vanilla Prometheus)After rewrite, it's caller responsibility to delete or mark source block for deletion to avoid overlaps.WARNING: This procedure is *IRREVERSIBLE* after certain time (delete delay), so do backup your blocks first.
+    Use FILESYSTEM type of bucket to rewrite block on disk (suitable for vanilla Prometheus) After rewrite, it's caller responsibility to delete or mark source block for deletion to avoid overlaps.
+WARNING: This procedure is *IRREVERSIBLE* after certain time (delete delay), so do backup your blocks first.